We increased organic traffic by 180% with minimal costs. The site is now one of the leaders in its niche.

 A large site for booking tickets for trains, buses, ferries or any other type of transport in Asia.

-What will help a large website grow?
+What will help a big website in the travel industry grow?

 We believe that Pareto’s principle works in any business, and 80% of outcomes result from 20% of all causes.

 This case study about SEO for a large travel ticketing website will tell you how to choose the right solutions to grow both traffic and business profit for a travel company.

 The result is a 180% increase in organic traffic.

 How did we manage to achieve this result in travel SEO?
 Keep reading to find out.

 One of the main problems is that such sites are technically complex, and we faced two main issues:

 1.A lack of developers who can work with such volumes of information.